- Who Is In Charge Of Security At Parliament?

-While it is uncommon for MPs to receive protection whilst in their constituency, this changed after the murder of Jo Cox in 2016.
-Police protection is more often seen as reserved for high profile politicians.
+While it is uncommon for MPs to receive protection whilst, in their constituency, this changed after the murder of Jo Cox in 2016.
+Police protection is more often seen as reserved for high-profile politicians.

 What Security Do MPs Have?

-MPs have a wide range of security services available to them, and some which aren’t available to members of the public.
+MPs have a wide range of security services available to them, and some aren’t available to members of the public.

 The most seen form of security for MPs is Police protection services available for cabinet ministers and the prime minister.
 While it is uncommon for backbench MPs to be seen with police protection services, it can be arranged during times of heightened risk.